sirkhancision/dotfiles/README.md

 `xbps-install nnn`

-**lain-pink.png**: Wallpaper slightly edited by me, portraying Lain Iwakura from Serial Experiments Lain. (with variant for laptops)
+**lain-pink.png**: Slightly modified wallpaper featuring Lain Iwakura from Serial Experiments Lain. (with variant for laptops)

 ![lock screen](screenshots/2023-05-24_21-26-28.png)

-**lain-white-lock.png**: Slightly modified version of the aforementioned wallpaper, for use on the lock screen. (with variant for laptops)
+**lain-white-lock.png**: Slightly modified version of the above wallpaper, for use on the lock screen. (with variant for laptops)

 **.themes/oomox-Merionette**: GTK 2/3 themes from Merionette color scheme.
 Made by me.